How to stay creative and productive through big life changes

 Before you waste another week, month or year in overwhelm, think about how you can implement systems in your business.
 When most designers are feeling overwhelmed, the collection development process is the first area to stall, but maybe you need a system for reaching out to potential agents, trend researching or developing a solitary print.
 Wherever your weakness, the only way to develop a system is to take action, work through the process, note what did and didn’t work, refine the system, and repeat the process until it becomes natural and fluid.

-If your collection development process is haphazard and unproductive, then please consider joining me for The Sellable Sketch Workshop, which begins May 27th.
+If your collection development process is haphazard and unproductive, then please consider joining me for The Sellable Sketch.

 “The Sellable Sketch gave me confidence to think I can do it, Michelle came along just at the right time for me and is such a fantastic mentor.” – Tracy Guglia

 At Pattern Observer we strive to help you grow your textile design business through our informative articles, interviews, tutorials, workshops and our private design community, The Textile Design Lab.